yuanchunci/ShaderLab/TestDemo/Assets/JMO Assets/MatCap Shaders/_MatCap Shaders Readme.txt

 Optimizations have been made to make them much faster, and to add some features such as adding a regular texture on top of the matcap one.

 "Vertex" are the defaults shader, where most of the calculations are done per-vertex, so they are very fast.

 "Bumped" are shaders with normap map support, with more calculations being made per-pixel, and as such are slower.
+"Accurate Calculation" can help with non-uniform scaling and skinned mesh renderers in the bump shader, but it is slower.

 ========================